ArchivedRepos/hwa-cli-backup/README.md

 After plugging in the values and running the tool, you should see an `.appx` file in the current directory.

-##Submission
-When you are ready, you can submit your app in the

 ## Additional Guidance
 Additional guidance can be found [here](https://github.com/MicrosoftEdge/WebAppsDocs/blob/master/en-US/win10/StorePublishing.md)